BroadbandForum/data-model-template/specification/index.md

 | pattern          | Patterns for the data type (applies to string and its derived types).
 Pattern value syntax is the same as for XML Schema regular expressions.
 See [@XML-Schema-Datatypes, {Section F}]. |
 | units            | Units for the data type (applies to numeric data types and their derived types). |
 | default          | Object, factory, implementation or parameter default.\
-- Object defaults apply only to parameters that can be created as a result of an AddObject RPC.\
+- Object defaults apply only to parameters that can be created as a result of adding an Object.\
 - Factory defaults apply to all parameters (if a factory default is specified, it also acts as object default for applicable parameters).\
 - Implementation defaults apply to all parameters (they are informational defaults that are likely after a reset or if no other value is available).\
 - Parameter defaults apply only to command and event arguments. |